shaojun/open_docs/projects/edge/kafka/kafka_server.md

       CONFLUENT_SUPPORT_CUSTOMER_ID: 'anonymous'
 ```

-Yes you need to have zookeper container running in order for kafka to work, please update <ADD-YOUR-HOST-IP-HERE> in the above file otherwise deepstream will not be able to connect to your host pc.
+please update <ADD-YOUR-HOST-IP-HERE> in the above file otherwise deepstream will not be able to connect to your host pc.
 Start the containers using below command

 `sudo docker-compose up`